 Section 3.
 Effective Date.
 The amendments shall become effective 30 days from the date of adoption.

-Read the first time on , and moved to second reading by vote of the City Council.

-Read the second time and adopted by the City Council on .
+Read the first time on the City Council. , and moved to second reading by vote of Read the second time and adopt ed by the City Council on

-Signed by the Mayor on .
+Signed by the Mayor on.